Jeremy Moore

-Major General Sir John Jeremy Moore, KCB, OBE, MC1 (5 July 1928 – 15 September 2007) was a British senior Royal Marine officer who served as the commander of the British land forces during the Falklands War in 1982.
+Major-General Sir John Jeremy Moore, KCB, OBE, MC1 (5 July 1928 – 15 September 2007) was a British senior Royal Marines officer who served as the commander of the British land forces during the Falklands War in 1982.
 Moore received the surrender of the Argentine forces on the islands.

-Military career
+Family background

 Moore came from a military family.
 His father, Lieutenant Colonel Charles Moore, and paternal grandfather, who joined the York and Lancaster Regiment as a private, were both awarded the Military Cross in 1916 during the First World War.
 His maternal grandfather was wounded at Tel el-Kebir in 1880, and later commanded the 4th Hussars.

 Education

 Moore was educated at Brambletye School in East Grinstead in Sussex and at Cheltenham College.
 He intended to join the Fleet Air Arm after leaving school, but was discouraged by relatively poor exam results.
 He joined the Royal Marines in 1947, intending to transfer, and enjoyed Royal Marine service so much that he spent the next 36 years in the Corps.
 After basic training, and service at sea in the cruiser HMS Sirius, he joined X Troop of 40 Commando in Malaya in November 1950, during the Malayan Emergency.
 He first received a major military accolade in 1952 when he was awarded the Military Cross for gallantry after he and his men fought a pitched battle with communist insurgents in the Malayan jungle.

 After attending the Australian Army Staff College from 1963 to 1964, Moore served with the 17th Gurkha Division in Borneo in 1965, countering Indonesian insurgents, and was Assistant Secretary to the Chiefs of Staff Committee at the Ministry of Defence from 1966 to 1968.
 He served as amphibious operations officer on HMS Bulwark in 1968 to 1969.